 On the positive side, while my Christian brethren are going to Church on Sunday I’d be free to enjoy entertainment and sports, shopping, and other activities.

 The Sabbath is a sign to both me and them

 It testifies that some are trying to follow the commandments of the Lord, even though it makes them be ‘out of sync’ with the world.

 It testifies that I value the Lord’s approval more than the fellowship and approval of the world.

-Forsaking profitable work on the 7th day of each week is a sign that I trust in the Living God to provide my needs.
+Forsaking profitable work on the 7th day of each week is also a sign that I’m trusting in the Living God to provide my needs.